Consent to Treatment

 Consent to Treatment is the second album by Blue October.
 Pre-production sessions took place in Nashville with producer Blue Miller, and the final album recording sessions took place at Bay 7 Studios in Valley Village and Media Vortex in Burbank, California with producer Nick Launay.
 The album was released in the United States on August 15, 2000, by Universal Records.
 It is the band's first major-label album and their only album to feature former member Brant Coulter on guitar as well as their first album featuring Matt Noveskey.
 The opening track is a spoken poem written by Justin Furstenfeld and recited by Blue Miller.
 Ryan Smith sings the female backing vocals on "The Answer" and "Balance Beam."
+The album was originally released on cassette and compact disc.
+A remastered version of the album was released on translucent colored vinyl in 2024 as part of Blue October's "Collected Series" box set, which included their first four albums.
+A limited edition stand-alone version of the album was released on translucent black vinyl in 2025.

 The cover art was inspired by Peter Gabriel's music videos for "Sledgehammer" and “Digging in the Dirt”.

 Matt Noveskey has said that Nick Launay was extremely nurturing in response to Noveskey's inquisitiveness during the Consent to Treatment production process, which was the impetus for Noveskey pursuing a career as a producer himself.

-When performed live, the album tells a story of Justin Furstenfeld first falling in love with his girlfriend Amanda.
-However, while Justin is away recording Blue October's debut album, Amanda betrays Justin by sleeping with his friend James.
-Upon finding out, Justin is enraged and is committed to a mental hospital after threatening to kill James and himself.
-Justin is diagnosed with schizophrenia, and is prescribed medication and eventually released and finds closure and happiness through shedding codependency and expressing his emotions through musical performance.